victordiaz/PHONK/README.md

 [![github version](https://img.shields.io/github/license/victordiaz/phonk.svg)](https//github.com/victordiaz/phonk)
 [![PRs welcome](https://img.shields.io/badge/PRs-welcome-ff69b4.svg)](https://github.com/victordiaz/phonk/issues)

-:tada: Hello!
-I'm happy to see you here reading about PHONK!!

 **PHONK is a coding playground for new and old Android devices.**

 Create scripts rapidly from your phone or using the *remote Web Editor* on your computer.
 The API is simple and extensive.
 GUI, audio, graphics, Bluetooth BLE, Arduino, OSC, MIDI, and much more.